-UR LANE YOUR AIRPLANE YOUR AIRPLANE Weight (Lb-ins, /1000) Weight (lbs.)
+YOUR AIRPLANE YOUR AIRPLANE YO AIRP UR LANE Weight (lbs.)
 Moment (Lb-ins, /1000) Weight (lbs.)
 Moment (Lb-ins, /1000) Weight (lbs.)
 Moment (Lb-ins, /1000)

 When several loading configurations are representative of your operations, it may be useful to fill out one or more of the above columns so specific loadings are available at a glance.